Deserved/shutterstock-exercise/README.md

 api_url = https://lir0yw64x0.execute-api.eu-west-1.amazonaws.com/api/instances
 ```

-Use this API url to do REST calls:
+Use the output API URL to do REST calls as in example above:
 ```bash
 curl -i https://lir0yw64x0.execute-api.eu-west-1.amazonaws.com/api/instances
 curl -i https://lir0yw64x0.execute-api.eu-west-1.amazonaws.com/api/instances/i-00b7fb83a362506ef
 ```
+Keep in mind that URL above is used for example purpose.

 (Sometimes it can take sometime for API Gateway to start work)
 If result is found HTTP Status code is 200, otherwise 204 with no content.